 Science babble aside, they can make getting up off of the couch seem like an impossible task for about 24 -48 hours after exercising but will diminish over time, as your body adapts to moving more frequently and strenuously.
 There are also things that you can do to help ease the recovery process.

 If experiencing severe DOMS here are some helpful treatments:

 - Perform some gentle mobility exercises.

-- A gentle massage, or self massage with a foam roller (see the video below) will promote gradual flexibility and increase blood flow.
+- A gentle massage, or foam rolling (see the video below) will promote gradual flexibility and increase blood flow.
 Try to avoid deep tissue massage during the first 24 hours though.